 Asia Pacific research boosted by launch of multi-disciplinary book series

-Asia Pacific research at The University of Nottingham Ningbo China (UNNC) has been given a boost by the launch of a new multi-disciplinary book series edited by University academics.
+Asia Pacific research at University of Nottingham Ningbo China (UNNC) has been given a boost by the launch of a new multi-disciplinary book series edited by University academics.

 The Palgrave Series in Asia and Pacific Studies was launched in 2016 and seeks to capture multiple facets of this rapidly evolving region and its crucial importance in the international stage in terms of global governance, policy-making and economic development.
 The range of this series is wide, covering multiple disciplines, which reflect the changing nature and influence of the region on the global stage.